beneath-hq/beneath/docs/quick-starts/read-data-into-Jupyter-notebook.md

 In the notebook, you can run code interactively.
 Enter your code in a cell and run it with `shift` + `enter`.
 Now you're ready to load some data from Beneath.

-## Copy the Python snippet
+## Copy and paste the Python snippet

 A few short lines of Python are all you need to import Beneath data into your notebook environment.
-Run the following snippet to get a [pandas](https://pandas.pydata.org/) dataframe of COVID-19 data.
+On the "API" tab of every stream on Beneath, you'll find a Python snippet you can copy and paste to load records into your code.

+Here's a snippet taken from the [COVID-19 cases](https://beneath.dev/bem/covid19/cases) stream.
+Run it to load the data as a [pandas](https://pandas.pydata.org/) dataframe:

 ```python
 from beneath import Client